ivansito87/nn_c0de_challeng3/README.md

 ## Description

 This Application is a simple realtime Twitter timeline renderer web application.
 When you first visit the Home page it will show all the latest tweet by a specific user.
 The live stream option is a page that will continously pull tweets with a specific fillter.
+To view this feature click on the Live stream button.

 ## How to Run this App